Watermelon Sugar

-"Watermelon Sugar" is a song by English singer Harry Styles from his second studio album Fine Line (2019), included as the album's second track.
+"Watermelon Sugar" is a song by English singer-songwriter Harry Styles from his second studio album Fine Line (2019), included as the album's second track.
 Styles wrote the song with Mitch Rowland and the song's producers, Tyler Johnson and Kid Harpoon.
 They were inspired by the American novel In Watermelon Sugar (1968) by Richard Brautigan.
-"Watermelon Sugar" is a horn and guitar-driven funk-pop, rock, indie pop song.
+"Watermelon Sugar" is a horn and guitar-driven funk-pop, pop rock song.

-Originally released as a promotional single from Fine Line on 16 November 2019, "Watermelon Sugar" was later released as the album's fourth single on 15 May 2020.
+Originally released as a promotional single from Fine Line on 16 November 2019, "Watermelon Sugar" was later released as the album's fourth single on 18 May 2020.
 The song was generally well received by music critics.
-The single also performed well commercially, peaking within the top ten in more than 20 countries, including the United Kingdom, Australia, Canada, and the United States, where it became Styles' first number-one single on the Billboard Hot 100 chart.
+The single also performed well commercially, peaking within the top ten in more than 20 countries, including the United Kingdom, Australia, Canada, and the United States, where it became Styles's first number-one single on the Billboard Hot 100 chart.
 It won the 2021 Grammy Award for Best Pop Solo Performance, and also won Song of the Year at the 41st Brit Awards the same year.

 The music video for "Watermelon Sugar" was released on 18 May 2020, which received many positive reviews.
 Directed by Bradley & Pablo and filmed in Malibu, California, it features Styles alongside a plethora of people dancing on the beach and eating watermelon.
 Styles has promoted the single with many live televised performances including on Saturday Night Live, Later... with Jools Holland and Today.

 Background and release

 "Watermelon Sugar" was written by Styles, Mitch Rowland, and producers Tyler Johnson and Kid Harpoon.
 It was originally written in September 2017 while Styles was on a day off from Harry Styles: Live on Tour.
 They went into The Cave Studio in Nashville, Tennessee and started the session by just playing around.
 They eventually started throwing around some ideas and came up with the repetitive chorus melody.
 They had the book, In Watermelon Sugar by Richard Brautigan and thought it would sound cool as the hook.
-The song is rumored to be about Styles' ex-girlfriend Camille Rowe, who happens to be a fan of In Watermelon Sugar.
+The song is rumored to be about Styles's ex-girlfriend Camille Rowe, who happens to be a fan of In Watermelon Sugar.

 The song was first teased by Styles in a 22 October 2019 tweet writing "Kiwi walked so Watermelon Sugar could run."
 Shortly after, it was revealed by iTunes to be the second track on Fine Line.
 "Watermelon Sugar" premiered at 23:30 ET on 16 November 2019 (4:30 UTC on 17 November) as the first promotional single from Fine Line, without any prior notice.
 It was accompanied by an audio video, showing the cover art for Fine Line, except with a watermelon in the hand.
-The song later impacted contemporary hit radio in Australia on 15 May 2020, as the album's fourth official single and was also sent to radio in Italy, Canada, and the United States.
+The song later impacted adult contemporary radio in United States on 18 May 2020, as the album's fourth official single and was also sent to radio in Italy and Canada.
 Styles promoted it with a meme generator on his website that has various lyrics from the song over a watermelon-inspired background.